ruan-xian/PowerScraper/README.md

 PowerScraper.exe \<username\> \<password\>

 All 3 of these options will run the same way.

 **Results are stored in a folder called "output", located in the folder where the .exe is stored.**
+Logs are stored in a file called "ps.log".

 ## Automation